smcclatchy/inference-for-high-dimensional-data/_episodes/10-principal-component-analysis.md

 $a_1$ and $a_2$ represent principal component loadings in this equation.
 A loading can be thought of as the 'weight' each variable has on the calculation of the principal component.
-Note that in our example using the `Prostate` dataset `lcavol` and `lpsa` are the variables that contribute most to the first principal component.
+Note that in our example using the `Prostate` dataset `lcavol` (log-transformed cancer volume) and `lpsa` (log-tranformed prostate specific antigen in blood) are the variables that contribute most to the first principal component.

 We can better understand what the principal components represent in terms of